zoontek/react-native-permissions/README.md

 - With Xcode 8, you now need to add usage descriptions for each permission you will request.
 Open Xcode ➜ `Info.plist` ➜ Add a key (starting with "Privacy - ...") with your kit specific permission.

 Example:
-If you need Contacts permission you have to add the key "Privacy - Contacts Usage Description".
+If you need Contacts permission you have to add the key `Privacy - Contacts Usage Description`.

 <img width="338" alt="3cde3b44-7ffd-11e6-918b-63888e33f983" src="https://cloud.githubusercontent.com/assets/1440796/18713019/271be540-8011-11e6-87fb-c3828c172dfc.png">